Royal estates ‘to earn millions from NHS, armed forces and state school rents’

 The duchy will also earn around £600,000 over the lifetime of six different leases agreed with local state schools, the investigation found.

-The Duchy of Lancaster is a portfolio of land, property and assets across England and Wales held in trust for the Sovereign, including key urban developments, historic buildings, high-quality farm land and areas of great natural beauty, dating back to the 14th century.
+The Duchy of Lancaster is a portfolio of land, property and assets across England and Wales held in trust for the Sovereign, including key urban developments, historic buildings and high-quality farm land.

 Further claims made of the Duchy of Cornwall include that it signed a £37 million deal to lease Dartmoor Prison to the Ministry of Justice and a deal with the Ministry of Defence to allow the Armed Forces to train on Dartmoor land.